Library prosa.model.task.arrival.curve_as_rbf

 Context `{MaxArr : MaxArrivals Task} `{MinArr : MinArrivals Task}.

-We define the conversion to a request-bound function as the product of the task cost and the number of arrivals during Δ. In the upper-bounding case, the cost of a task will represent the WCET of its jobs.
-Symmetrically, in the lower-bounding case, the cost of a task will represent the BCET of its jobs.
+We define the upper-bounding conversion as the cumulative cost of the maximum number of arrivals during Δ. Symmetrically, in the lower-bounding case, the cumulative cost of the jobs is derived from the task's BCET via scalar multiplication.

 Finally, we show that the newly defined functions are indeed request-bound functions.

-Global Program Instance MaxArrivalsRBF : MaxRequestBound Task := task_max_rbf max_arrivals.
+Global Program Instance max_arrivals_rbf : MaxRequestBound Task :=

-Global Program Instance MinArrivalsRBF : MinRequestBound Task := task_min_rbf min_arrivals.
+Global Program Instance min_arrivals_rbf : MinRequestBound Task :=

 In the following section, we prove that the transformation yields a request-bound function that conserves correctness properties in both the upper-bounding and lower-bounding cases.